 Health insurance costs are out of control!
 Even with Obamacare and healthcare reform, insurance is still expensive.

 If you are a Christian and don’t mind following a few basic rules, you may be eligible for Medishare.

 Medi-Share is a Christian health insurance alternative that costs much less than normal health insurance.
 My friends that use it tell me they are saving around 50% on their health care spending.

-It works to regular insurance, but the costs are less because the members cooperate and follow a few basic guidelines to keep costs down.
+It works similar to regular insurance, but the costs are less because the members cooperate and follow a few basic guidelines to keep costs down.
 You can find out more about Medishare on their website.

 You can also read my post about how Medi-Share works here.